BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 > Azure DNS is a hosting service for DNS domains that provides name resolution by using Microsoft Azure infrastructure.
 By hosting your domains in Azure, you can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.

-we can use Azure to manage DNS records, this means we get the benefits of azure in terms of relability, performance (from anywhere in the world) and ease of use with consolidating management at the azure platform. we can use azure RBAC to control access who can do what with the DNS records, monitor actions with audit logs and prevent modifications with policies.
+we can use Azure to manage DNS records, this means we get the benefits of azure in terms of reliability, performance (from anywhere in the world) and ease of use with consolidating management at the azure platform. we can use azure RBAC to control access who can do what with the DNS records, monitor actions with audit logs and prevent modifications with policies.

 Azure also supports alias record sets and custom domain names.